-OVERVIEW: Funding from the Brain Behavior and Research Foundation goes to individual investigators whose research is aimed at preventing, treating, and possibly curing mental illnesses.
+OVERVIEW: The Brain Behavior and Research Foundation funds individual investigators whose research seeks to prevent, treat, and possibly cure mental illnesses.

-IP TAKE: If you are just getting started in the field of mental health research as a post-doctoral student or associate professor, you should absolutely apply to BBRF as grant alumni are more likely to receive additional funding from other organizations down the road.
+IP TAKE: Grant seekers just getting started in the field of mental health research as a post-doctoral student or associate professor, should absolutely apply to BBRF as grant alumni are more likely to receive additional funding from other organizations down the road.

-The foundation is also interested in funding other mental illnesses, though this support may be on a smaller scale than that of its main areas of funding interest.
+The foundation also funds other mental illnesses, though this support may be on a smaller scale than that of its main areas of funding interest.